author-name-omitted972/SchedUAV/Scheduler/README.md

 - The tool scans `/proc/<pid>/task/*/comm` and finds the first thread whose name equals the provided string.
 - The name comparison is exact.
 Be sure that your application sets meaningful thread names, for example with `pthread_setname_np`.
 - If a name is not found the tool throws an exception.
 Handle that in your caller or verify that your target is running.

-## Common pitfalls

-1. The `user` cpuset directory does not exist or is not writable.
-Create and configure it as shown above.
-2. Privilege is insufficient to set real time policy or move tasks between cgroups.
-Run with proper capabilities.
-3. The thread name is incorrect or truncated.
-Many systems limit names to 15 characters plus the terminator.

-## Extending this tool

-- Add functions that change `SCHED_DEADLINE` parameters at runtime for adaptive control.
-- Expose helpers that park background work on housekeeping cores and leave control loops on isolated cores.
-- Build a YAML or JSON driven mapping from thread name to policy for repeatable experiments.

-## License

-Add your preferred open source license.